 There are two types of absences: excused and unexcused.
-Excused absences include: illness, observance of a religious holiday, death in the immediate family, family emergency, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student's safety or health, or other reason as approved by the principal.
+Excused absences include: illness, observance of a religious holiday, death in the immediate family, family emergency, situations beyond the control of the student, circumstances cause reasonable concern to parent/guardian for the student's safety or health, or other reason as approved by the principal.
+A student will be excused for up to five days in cases where the student's parent/guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat-support postings.
 All other absences are considered unexcused.
 Pre-arranged excused absences must be approved by the principal.
+A student and the student's parents/guardians are responsible for obtaining assignments from the student's teachers prior to any excused absences and for ensuring that such assignments are completed by the student prior to his or her return to school.